Articles > Kyoto & Osaka Autumn Indulgence on a Cheap Budget

 Osaka Metro & JR West Passes

-Also get the Osaka Metro Unlimited Pass (for 2 entire back-to-back days in Osaka) and the JR West Kansai Wide Area Pass (5 Days).
+Also get the Osaka Unlimited Metro Pass (for 2 entire back-to-back days in Osaka) and the JR West Kansai Wide Area Pass (5 Days).
 This saves plenty of time, money, and hassle when travelling within Osaka and between cities.

 Currency Exchange